dimer47/php-ghostscript/README.md

 ### Intro

-- Merge all PDF file by ghostscript.
-- Guess and convert PDF file version by ghostscript.
-- Fix FPDF error: This document PDF probably uses a compression technique which is not supported by the free parser shipped with FPDI.
+You can Merge all PDF file or Guess and convert PDF file version.
+Fix FPDF error by ghostscript: This document PDF probably uses a compression technique which is not supported by the free parser shipped with FPDI.

 ## Requirements